1

-Last Updated: January 2025; Document Reference: EE-5.1; Downloadable links at the bottom of page
+Last Updated: January 2026; Document Reference: EE-5.1; Downloadable links at the bottom of page

 Buy Clean Colorado Act: Maximum Acceptable Global Warming Potential (GWP) Limits

-The Buy Clean Colorado (BCCO) Act (C.R.S.
-24-92-117), requires the Office of the State Architect (OSA) to establish the maximum acceptable Global Warming Potential (GWP) limit for each category of eligible materials that are used in an eligible project.
-This legislation requires the OSA to establish by policy a maximum acceptable GWP for each category of eligible materials (C.R.S.
-24-92-117(2)(a)) used in an eligible project by January 1, 2024.
-The BCCO Act targets carbon emissions associated with the production or manufacturing of eligible materials further defined as asphalt and asphalt mixtures, cement and concrete mixtures, glass, post-tension steel, reinforcing steel, structural steel, and wood structural elements.
-When used in eligible projects, these eligible materials must have a GWP that does not exceed the limits set by OSA.
-These materials are the focus of the BCCO Act due to their high carbon emissions impact and reducing the impact of these materials will provide the greatest reduction of greenhouse gas emissions during the construction of Colorado public projects.
-For further information regarding this program, please refer to the OSA policy and resources available on the OSA Buy Clean Colorado Act (BCCO) webpage.
+The BCCO Act targets carbon emissions associated with the production or manufacturing of eligible materials, further defined as asphalt and asphalt mixtures, cement and concrete mixtures, glass, post-tension steel, reinforcing steel, structural steel, and wood structural elements.
+When used in eligible projects, these materials must have a GWP that does not exceed the limits set by the OSA.
+The BCCO Act focuses on these materials due to their high carbon emissions impact, and reducing the impact of these materials will provide the greatest greenhouse gas emissions reduction during the construction of Colorado public projects.
+For further information regarding this program, please refer to the OSA policy and resources available on the OSA Buy Clean Colorado Act webpage.
+Please refer to the CDOT website for projects under their purview.

-2025 OSA Updated GWP Limits for Eligible Materials
+2026 OSA Updated GWP Limits for Eligible Materials

 Only consider permanently installed materials.
 OSA subcategories align with available products, product categories, and building codes.